 If after installing the wireless drivers adapter you are experiencing the same problem repeat the first 3 steps at the beginning of this article (don’t worry this should be the last time doing this).

 Now Windows XP will find and install the drivers without the management software and hopefully you won’t run in this problem of not seeing the wireless networks again.

-I hope this tip was helpful.
 If you have any question let me know in the comments section below.